 AltLINE (by Southern Bank) — Best for Risk-Averse Businesses

-If you’re considering invoice financing, learn more about invoice financing solutions from REIL Capital.
+Curious about invoice financing?
+Dig deeper into invoice financing solutions from REIL Capital.

 OTR Solutions — Best for Owner-Operators

-OTR Solutions focuses exclusively on the trucking industry, offering advance rates up to 97% — among the highest available to carriers.
-They provide a proprietary fuel card program, a mobile app for submitting load documents from the cab, and real-time broker credit checks.
-No long-term contract is required.
-However, they serve trucking only — if your business is outside freight, look elsewhere.
+OTR Solutions zeroes in on the trucking sector, boasting advance rates up to 97% — some of the best for carriers.
+They offer a proprietary fuel card program, a handy mobile app for submitting load documents right from the truck cab, and real-time broker credit checks.
+No long-term contracts here.
+However, they’re all about trucking — if you’re in another field, you’ll need to look elsewhere.

 How to Evaluate a Factoring Company: The Total Cost Test